houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/selection.md

 **DragXY, DragX and DragY**

-To fetch the collection of data under a particular region, you have to set `selectionMode` as `DragXY`.
+To fetch the collection of data under a particular region, you have to set `SelectionMode` as `DragXY`.

 * DragXY - Allows us to select data with respect to horizontal and vertical axis.
 * DragX - Allows us to select data with respect to horizontal axis.
 * DragY - Allows us to select data with respect to vertical axis.

-The selected data’s are returned as an array collection in the [`dragComplete`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart.html#Syncfusion_EJ2_Charts_Chart_DragComplete) event.
+The selected data’s are returned as an array collection in the [`DragComplete`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart.html#Syncfusion_EJ2_Charts_Chart_DragComplete) event.

 {% aspTab template="chart/user-interaction/selection/drag", sourceFiles="drag.cs" %}